nuagenetworks/monolithe/README.md

-# vsdk vanilla
+# Monolithe

-SDK Generator for Nuage Network API
+Monolithe is the generator of all documentation and SDK for Nuage Network VSP.

 Supported version: